38degrees/database_sampler/README.md

 - Only supports foreign keys that reference the `id` field of the parent table.
 - If the schemas of the tables differ at all you'll get errors - you can use the post_copy_sql parameter to add SQL that fixes this, but it's still a manual process.
-- Self relations aren't properly supported - so you need to make sure there aren't any self-relations using conditions
+- Self relations aren't properly supported, they are excluding from sampling.
+If you don't want such tables to be copied without sampling, add them to the exclude list.

 ## Recommendations